-In 2018, the Intergovernmental Panel on Climate Change (IPCC) published a special report, "Global warming of 1.5°C", which starkly illustrated how critical successful adaptation to limit global warming to 1.5°C is.
+In 2018, the Intergovernmental Panel on Climate Change (IPCC) published a special report, "Global warming of 1.5°C"1, which starkly illustrated how critical successful adaptation to limit global warming to 1.5°C is.
 The report found that limiting global warming to 1.5°C would require "rapid and far-reaching" transitions in land, energy, industry, buildings, transport, and cities.
 This includes a need for emissions of carbon dioxide to fall by approximately 45 percent from 2010 levels by 2030, and reach 'net zero' around 2050.
 We support this scientific consensus; recognising that the investments we make, in every asset class, will both impact climate change and be impacted by climate change.
+Urgent collaborative action is needed to reach net zero greenhouse gas emissions globally by 2050, and everyone has a part to play in ensuring the goal is met.